yhs666/mc-docs.zh-cn/articles/active-directory/develop/tutorial-v2-windows-uwp.md

         //Set the API Endpoint to Graph 'me' endpoint string graphAPIEndpoint = "https://microsoftgraph.chinacloudapi.cn/v1.0/me";

-        //Set the scope for API call to user.read string[] scopes = new string[] { "https://microsoftgraph.chinacloudapi.cn/user.read" };
+        //Set the scope for API call to https://microsoftgraph.chinacloudapi.cn/user.read string[] scopes = new string[] { "https://microsoftgraph.chinacloudapi.cn/user.read" };

         // Below are the clientId (Application Id) of your app registration and the tenant information.